 Minimizes Urinary Tract Infections

-This is the percent of residents that suffered from a urinary tract infection.
-UTI's are considered to be a barometer of the quality of nursing care .
-UTI's are often associated with a nursing home with worse hygiene protocols.
-Nevertheless, this datapoint may be misleading for certain nursing homes due to different reporting standards for infections.
+This indicates the percent of patients who have had a urinary tract infection.
+Urinary tract infections are considered by many in the nursing home industry to be an indicator of the quality of nursing care at a nursing home.
+UTI's are often caused by a facility with lower levels of hygiene.
+Nevertheless, this datapoint could be misleading for some nursing homes due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication